Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 • Well Connected: Zomato is pretty well connected with various restaurants and pubs and receives daily feedback from both customers and the restaurant personnel.
 This focussed approach had helped in building the brand image and its reputation.

-• Strong funding: Since this brand is being established in several nations over the years, the firm has received excellent funding and backup from various organisations and hence has a lot of funds available for further improvement of the app.
+• Strong funding: Since this brand has been established in several nations over the years, the firm has received excellent funding and backup from various organizations and hence has a lot of funds available for further improvement of the app.

-• Profitable: Last year it had been declared that Zomato is being profitable in 24 countries it is operating in.
+• Profitable: Last year it was declared that Zomato is profitable in 24 countries it is operating in.
 Since Zomato is a start-up company and has strong funding, it is very commendable that this is turning out profitable because there are many cases where well-funded start-up companies are still under heavy losses despite being established for several years.

 • Brilliant Marketing Strategy: Zomato despite being an online entity does its marketing both online as well as offline.
 The ads created by Zomato are so creative and realistic that it makes an instant connection with the customers.
 It has a strong presence and a massive following on various social media platforms and with its daily updates about its latest offers and discounts, it does its digital marketing superbly.

-• Leading Food Delivery Service: Zomato has become a household name since its launch, the company along with its competitor Swiggy are dominating the Indian Delivery Service Market.
+• Leading Food Delivery Service: Zomato has become a household name since its launch, the company along with its competitor Swiggy is dominating the Indian Delivery Service Market.

 2. Weaknesses of Zomato

-• Security Issues: Over its tenure till now, the app has been hacked several times and the data of at least 17 million users were being put at risk.
-These kinds of security issues are like living hell for a developing internet company like Zomato.
+• Security Issues: Over its tenure till now, the app has been hacked several times and the data of at least 17 million users have been put at risk.
+These kinds of security issues are like a living hell for a developing internet company like Zomato.

 • Inefficient Expansion: Since it has been 10 years since this app started and it has established itself in 24 countries till now, it has been steady growth.
 But it could have been better given the huge funding it possesses.
 Zomato is allowing other services to establish themselves in this particular niche despite being already present in those countries first.
 This should not be allowed as they are paving the way for tougher competitions by themselves only.